 Turn into a Witch or a Wizard

 Being a Harry Potter fan and not taking the Warner Bros.
-Studio Tour in London is unjustified.
+Studio Tour, which is also one of the Best Tours in London, is unjustified.
 The Potter World is amusing for children as well as adult fans of the book series.
 You can go through dungeons just like Harry did, purchasing his first school supplies for Hogwarts.
 There’s also King’s Cross Railway station where there’s a literal 9¾ signboard hanging.
 Obliterate the boundaries of magic and reality, and pose with the luggage trolley on the platform.

 Inside the London Eye

 Made to celebrate the new millennium, the London Eye is an iconic London structure.
 It goes 443 feet high above the Thames and you can get a bird’s eye view of the city of London, inside those small capsules.
 Your time inside the capsule gets over in 30 minutes.
 However, it’s time-consuming to stand in line for hours.
 There are websites where you can book the tickets in advance for your preferred timing, and make the most of this Bucket List Experience in London.